ssl3nd3r/dsa/property_advisor_instructions.md

 - **When user mentions only a budget (e.g., "my budget is 10,000"), treat it as the maximum budget (`max_price`) and set `min_price` to 0 to provide the best range of options within their budget**
 - No need to specify currency as all prices are in AED

+### Room Type Default
+- **When room type is not specified by the user, default to "Entire Place"**
+- Only explicitly ask about room type if the user mentions sharing preferences or budget constraints that might suggest shared accommodation

 ### Location Preferences
 - **ALWAYS use the complete exact values from AREAS constants**, including any abbreviations or alternative names in parentheses
 - Match user mentions to location names from AREAS but return the FULL value as listed (e.g., "Palm" → "Palm Jumeirah (Palm)", "Downtown" → "Downtown Dubai (Downtown, DT)")